-Monmouth University’s undergraduate science and technology degree programs offer a variety of distinctive opportunities for students who are interested in thinking big as they develop into tomorrow’s in-demand professionals.
-Small class sizes, highly qualified faculty, and excellent on-campus resources are essential features of all of the University’s science programs.
+Monmouth University’s science, health, and technology degree programs offer a variety of distinctive opportunities for students who want to think big as they develop into tomorrow’s in-demand professionals.

-Type of University: Nondenominational, private, nonprofit liberal arts university
+Type of School: Nondenominational, private, nonprofit liberal arts university

 Size of Campus: 159 acres

 Number of Students: Approximately 4,600 undergraduate and 1,700 graduate students